SHELScape

 Over a decade of development (2008–2021)

 SHELscape started as my dissertation project during the joint UMASS-Amherst and New School conference in 2008.
-At that point, ABM were in their infancy and climate impacts on economic systems was not a major topic of research.
-There were also computational limitations and access to software, that would allow the development of multi-agent systems with complex interactions, was limited.
-If one was doing Markov chains-type analysis, then MATLAB was the way to go (R was too new back then).
+At that point, ABMs were in their infancy and climate impacts on economic systems were not a major topic of research.
+There were also computational limitations and access to software that would allow the development of multi-agent systems with complex interactions.
+If one was doing Markov chain-type analysis, then MATLAB was the way to go (R was too new back then).
 Mathematica was there, but despite being a super powerful software, it was (or is) not the easiest program to use.
 My supervisor Duncan Foley did use it extensively for his own models.
 So my decision was to go with NetLogo, an open-source project from Northwestern University’s Center for Connected Learning and Computer-Based Modeling (CCL).
-NetLogo is based on Logo, a program that has turtles, and we can give turtles instructions to move in an intuitive way, e.g. ask turtle 0 [fd 1], which would make Turle 0 move forward one step on the screen.
+NetLogo is based on Logo, a program that has turtles, and we can give turtles instructions to move in an intuitive way, e.g. ask turtle 0 [fd 1], which would make Turtle 0 move forward one step on the screen.
 This visual element made NetLogo appealing and relatively easier to use but there were some challenges along the way.
 On a side note, similar Logo-type logic also exists in Scratch, an open-source software from MIT taught to kids in school these days (and also a fun language to explore).

 There are two challenges with developing a spatially-explicit micro-founded Agent-Based Model (ABM).
-First are decisions to move around a pre-defined space, and second to make behvioral decisions that among other things, also involve moving around the canvas.
-Agents can “own” variables (or asset stocks) such as labor, money, food etc that can be intialized based on some distribution, and these can evolve depending on interactions with the (a) environment and (b) with other agents.
-Since SHELScape is an economic model, the behavior needs to come from economic literature on agents make decisions.
-So two parallel developments took place during the development of the model; (a) learn and master NetLogo especially on how agents move around, and store decisions in a complex array of nested lists, and (b) find the relevant socioeconomic literature on how agents deal with shocks.
-This opened up a rabbit hole of diving deeper into the literature on decision-making under uncertainity, evidence on income and consumption smoothing, permanent income hypothesis, etc. On the programming side there was another challenge; since agents exist at specific locations that form their own micro cosmos of economic interactions, a change of location would alter the behivior as agents get added and subtracted.
+First are decisions to move around a pre-defined space, and second to make behavioral decisions that, among other things, also involve moving around the canvas.
+Agents can “own” variables (or asset stocks) such as labor, money, food, etc. that can be initialized based on some distribution, and these can evolve depending on interactions with the (a) environment and (b) with other agents.
+Since SHELScape is an economic model, the behavior needs to come from economic literature on how agents make decisions.
+So two parallel developments took place during the development of the model: (a) learn and master NetLogo, especially on how agents move around and store decisions in a complex array of nested lists, and (b) find the relevant socioeconomic literature on how agents deal with shocks.
+This opened up a rabbit hole of diving deeper into the literature on decision-making under uncertainty, evidence on income and consumption smoothing, permanent income hypothesis, etc. On the programming side there was another challenge: since agents exist at specific locations that form their own micro-cosmos of economic interactions, a change of location would alter the behavior as agents get added and subtracted.
 But changing locations is a complex process which also implies physically moving from one location to another along links of varying lengths (or road networks) that can get destroyed.
 At that point, pathing routines did not exist in NetLogo.
-As a result, countless hours went into learning about Djikstra and A-Star algorithms.
-Even though I abandoned this micro agent-level focus later (for various reasons we will discuss below), I did manage to implement the Djikstra algorithm, which was its own reward.
-Later versions of NetLogo did incorporate shortest-distance routines with the additional of the network (nw) extension, but I had already built a flexible path-finding function that could minimize travel time based on distances (link lengths) or hops (fewest node changes), and could be combined with different probability weights (income, distance, community at destination etc.) for running different scenarios.
+As a result, countless hours went into learning about Dijkstra and A-Star algorithms.
+Even though I abandoned this micro agent-level focus later (for various reasons we will discuss below), I did manage to implement the Dijkstra algorithm, which was its own reward.
+Later versions of NetLogo did incorporate shortest-distance routines with the addition of the network (nw) extension, but I had already built a flexible path-finding function that could minimize travel time based on distances (link lengths) or hops (fewest node changes), and could be combined with different probability weights (income, distance, community at destination, etc.) for running different scenarios.

 The first version of the model (v1.0 2008-2012) led to my first publication in 2014 in the Journal of Economic Interaction and Coordination (JEIC) (Naqvi & Rehm, 2014).
-The paper looked at 2010 flooding impact in Pakistan and modeled displacement of populations and markets adjustments.
-In 2012, during the Young Scientist Summer Program (YSSP) at IIASA, led to the development of the second version of SHELscape (v2.0 2012-2021) that was considerably more aggregate and more policy oriented.
-It was a meso-level upgrade to the first version where the uncessary routines of micro agent decisions, including traveling and movements along paths were taken out.
-Instead, nodes (or locations) would sending flows of people and goods based that would arrive based on distances and their relative distances.
-This version also had a stronger focus on better market mechanisms, better implementation of probabilitic decision making, and ring-fencing of spatial extents to make the model computationally faster (other if all locations are being evaluated, then we would have a O(N^2) explosion).
-SHELScape 2.0, led to several publications; World Development in 2017, that explored 2008 post-earthquake in northern Pakistan (Naqvi, 2017), 2020 paper on bread-basket failures in India using Copulas (Naqvi et al., 2020), and the 2021 paper in Nature Scientific Reports, that contextualized the model framework, and introduced VRank, a multi-layer indicator for synthesizing the complexity of different market adjustments (Naqvi & Monasterolo, 2021).
+The paper looked at 2010 flooding impacts in Pakistan and modeled displacement of populations and market adjustments.
+In 2012, during the Young Scientist Summer Program (YSSP) at IIASA, work began on the second version of SHELscape (v2.0 2012-2021), which was considerably more aggregate and policy-oriented.
+It was a meso-level upgrade to the first version where the unnecessary routines of micro-agent decisions, including traveling and movements along paths, were taken out.
+Instead, nodes (or locations) would send flows of people and goods based on distances and relative connectivity.
+This version also had a stronger focus on better market mechanisms, better implementation of probabilistic decision making, and ring-fencing of spatial extents to make the model computationally faster (otherwise, if all locations are being evaluated, then we would have an O(N^2) explosion).
+SHELScape 2.0 led to several publications: World Development in 2017, which explored the 2008 post-earthquake impacts in northern Pakistan (Naqvi, 2017); a 2020 paper on breadbasket failures in India using Copulas (Naqvi et al., 2020); and a 2021 paper in Nature Scientific Reports that contextualized the model framework and introduced VRank, a multi-layer indicator for synthesizing the complexity of different market adjustments (Naqvi & Monasterolo, 2021).

 Funding and support